bschlenk/otfjs/README.md

 - [Microsoft OpenType font spec][otf-spec]

-  This spec is very well written and easy to undersatnd.
+  This spec is very well written and easy to understand.
 It's made working on this project a delight.

 - [Apple TrueType reference manual][tt-manual]